rpm-software-management/dnf/doc/conf_ref.rst

 ``multilib_policy``
     :ref:`string <string-label>`

     Controls how multilib packages are treated during install operations.
-Can either be ``"best"`` (the default) for the depsolver to prefer packages which best match the system's architecture, or ``"all"`` to install all available packages with compatible architectures.
+Can either be ``"best"`` (the default) for the depsolver to prefer packages which best match the system's architecture, or ``"all"`` to install packages for all available architectures.

 .. _obsoletes_conf_option-label: